Gdoc/Admin

 Taxes are the most important source of government revenue.
 Who is paying how much and how do tax systems differ?

-We begin this topic page by providing an overview of historical changes in taxation patterns, and then move on to an analysis of available data from the last couple of decades, discussing recent trends and patterns in taxation around the world.
+We begin this topic page by providing an overview of historical changes in taxation patterns, and then move on to an analysis of available data from the last couple of decades, discussing trends and patterns in taxation around the world.

-From a historical perspective, the growth of governments and the extent to which they are able to collect revenues from their citizens, is a striking economic feature of the last two centuries.
+From a historical perspective, the growth of governments and the extent to which they are able to collect revenues from their citizens is a striking economic feature of the last two centuries.
 The available long-run data shows that in the process of development, states have increased the levels of taxation, while at the same time changing the patterns of taxation, mainly by providing an increasing emphasis on broader tax bases.

 Taxation patterns around the world today reveal large cross-country differences, especially between developed and developing countries.
 In particular, developed countries today collect a much larger share of their national output in taxes than do developing countries; and they tend to rely more on income taxation to do so.
 Developing countries, in contrast, rely more heavily on trade taxes, as well as taxes on consumption.